omni-webui/omni-webui/README.md

 ![Omni WebUI Demo](./demo.gif)

+## Why Fork Open WebUI?

+Omni WebUI is a fork of the original [Open WebUI project](https://github.com/open-webui/open-webui), which was created by [Timothy J. Baek](https://github.com/tjbck).
+There are several reasons for this fork:

+1. **AI driven development**: I want to use AI to help me develop this project, and I want to use this project to help me develop AI.
+2. **More features**: I want to add more features to this project, such as more AI models, more plugins, and more integrations.
+3. **Better User Experience**: I want to make this project more user-friendly, more accessible, and more enjoyable to use.
+4. **Personal Flavor**: I want it to be more like me, more like what I like, and more like what I want to see in the world.

+The last reason is the most important to me.

+The follow is my flavor of the project:
+1. Prefer TypeScript/Mypy: it's more type-safe, more readable, and more maintainable.
+2. Prefer TDD and DDD: I want to use TDD and DDD for development, because I like it.
+3. Prefer new packages: I want to use new packages, keep up with the latest trends, and use the best tools available.

 ## Key Features of Omni WebUI ⭐

 - 🚀 **Effortless Setup**: Install seamlessly using Docker or Kubernetes (kubectl, kustomize or helm) for a hassle-free experience with support for both `:ollama` and `:cuda` tagged images.